 Talk to your doctor to make sure you understand how to take these medications during the day.
 The number of doses you take each day, the time allowed between doses, and how long you need to take them depend on your condition.

 While you're using nitrates, get your blood pressure checked regularly.

 What Are the Side Effects of Nitrates?

-Flushing of the face or neck.
-Contact your doctor or nurse if these side effects are persistent or severe.
+- Flushing of your face or neck.
+Call your doctor if it persists or is severe.